Welcome to the page of Maria Papadomanolaki.

 Photographs: Close and Remote

 Sounds in-between is a hand-made booklet consisting of images, text and sounds gathered from the area of Gowanus, Brooklyn.
 Part of a tableau, Sounds in-between is the result of a series of exploratory workshops with a group of participants.
 It was exhibited at Cabinet Magazine's gallery as part of the group exhibition "Postcards from Gowanus".
 More info: exhibition blog.

-In February 2010 I initiated a series of exploratory workshops with a group of scientists from NASA GISS that took the form of sound and image expeditions in different areas of Manhattan, Brooklyn and Queens.
+In February 2010 I initiated a series of exploratory workshops with a group of scientists from NASA GISS that took the form of sound and image workshops in different areas of Manhattan, Brooklyn and Queens.
 The walks run until June 2011 and usually involved covering long distances across the different districts of New York.
-The duration of each walk could reach up to 6 hours and it involved taking photographs, recording sounds as well as discussions.
-Samples of the sounds recorded from some of these walks can be listened below or found in the "Misc Field Recordings" section of this website.
+The duration of each walk could reach up to 6 hours and it involved taking photographs, recording sounds as well as conversations around the perceived environments.
+Samples of the sounds recorded from some of these walks can be listened below.
 Sounds In-Between (see relevant section) booklet was also the result of such a workshop, focusing on the canals and alleyways in Gowanus, Brooklyn

 Samples of sounds recorded during "Sound and Image Expeditions

 Recording the Field

 Although field recording is a necessary practice within the breadth of activities and projects presented in this website, with this section I would like to present a selection of projects focusing solely on the recordings themselves, without any advanced sound design or manipulation applied other than, when relevant, sequencing of sounds as part of a more composed result.

 According to Cities&Memory "The Next Station maps and reimagines the sounds of the iconic London Underground to create an alternative sound world based on the experience and memory of London’s public transport system.
 Working alongside The London Sound Survey, Cities&Memory have created the first ever sound map of the London Underground."